Family Friendly Attractions

 Lane Motor Museum

-Located in a former 132,000-square-footbakery, this eclectic museum features a unique collection of European automobiles including the largest Tatra collection outside Europe, one-of-a-kind cars, micro-cars, amphibious vehicles, competition cars, and motorcycles.
-The museum also has a kids’ play area.
+Located in a former 132,000-square-foot bakery, this eclectic museum is home to the largest European collection in the U.S. featuring 150 extraordinary cars and motorcycles from around the world including micro-cars, amphibious vehicles, competition cars, and motorcycles.
+The museum also has a kids’ indoor play area.

 Nashville Children’s Theatre

-Ranked by TIME Magazine as one of the top five children’s theaters in the country, the Nashville Children’s Theatre is the oldest professional, non-profit theatre dedicated exclusively to kids and families in the country.
-NCT recently underwent a complete renovation and is enjoying its 81st season producing quality theatre in its state-of-the-art theatre.
+Ranked by TIME Magazine as one of the top five children’s theatres in the country, the Nashville Children’s Theatre is the oldest professional, non-profit theatre dedicated exclusively to kids and families in the country.
+NCT is enjoying its 83rd season producing quality theatre in its state-of-the-art theatre.
 NCT also offers camps and classes throughout the year for children of different ages.

 The Nashville Symphony Orchestra offers several programs for children that are both entertaining and educational.
-Programs include “Is It a Fiddle or a Violin?” a program in collaboration with the Country Music Hall of Fame and Museum, the Pied Piper Concert Series and Gaylord Entertainment Foundation’s Young People’s Concerts.
+Programs include “Is It a Fiddle or a Violin?” a program in collaboration with the Country Music Hall of Fame® and Museum, the Pied Piper Concert Series, and Young People’s Concerts.

 Nashville Zoo at Grassmere

-The world’s only full-sized reproduction of the Greek Parthenon that houses Athena, the tallest indoor structure in the Western world, and fine art galleries, including a rotating gallery featuring the museum’s collection of American art.
+The world’s only full-sized reproduction of the Greek Parthenon that houses Athena, the tallest indoor structure in the Western world, is located inside of Centennial Park.
+The Parthenon also houses fine art galleries, including a rotating gallery featuring the museum’s collection of American art.

 Tennessee Performing Arts Center

 The Nashville Ballet, Nashville Opera, and Tennessee Repertory Theatre all call TPAC home.
-In addition, several Broadway shows, concerts, and special engagements come to TPAC annually presenting up to 500 performances a year and attended by up to 500,000 audience members.
-“Family Field Trips,” is a three-show series that combines music, theatre, and dance designed for family audiences.
-Unlike anything else presented in Nashville or Middle Tennessee, the series, in its sixth year, gives audiences of all ages a fun, family-friendly experience with live performance.
+In addition, several Broadway shows, concerts, and special engagements come to TPAC annually presenting up to 500 performances a year and attended by more than 500,000 audience members.

 Travellers Rest Plantation & Museum